Research Interests

 Simple complexity

-Structures and dynamics of liquids and glasses; Liquid-liquid transitions; Metadynamics for complex systems
+Structures and dynamics of liquids and glasses; ML-driven statistical physics; Metadynamics for complex systems

 .